 In an era when dance companies are supposed to fight for funding and justify their existence, New Adventures can make an outstanding case for itself

 New Adventures tours to more UK venues and gives more performances each year than any other UK dance company.
 For over 10 years, the Company has been British dance’s biggest export, performing seasons at the world’s most iconic venues including Sydney Opera House, New York City Center, The Chatalet in Paris, The Kennedy Center and The Moscow Arts Theatre, and the most prestigious Festivals such as Edinburgh, Ravenna and Chekhov International Festivals.
 It regularly tours to Japan, the USA, Australia, Europe and Russia.

 A pioneer in taking dance to wider audiences through the medium of film, most of New Adventures’ productions have been filmed for television broadcast or cinema screenings.
 The recording of Swan Lake by Sky Arts 3D became the first ballet to be shot in 3D for cinema and DVD release.
-The Company’s latest film, Sleeping Beauty, was broadcast by the BBC on Christmas day 2013, screened to cinemas across the world and released as a DVD.

 Britain’s most popular